FuadEfendi/www.fuadefendi.com/content/docs/design-patterns/microservice-architecture/12-factor-app/index.md

 ## What is The Twelve Factor App?
 > The Twelve Factor App a methodology for building modern, scalable, maintainable Software-as-a-Service (SaaS) apps.
-The Twelve Factor App is a se of principles that describes a way of making software that, when followed, enables companies to create code that can be released reliably, scaled quickly, and maintained in a consistent and predictable manner.
+The Twelve Factor App is a set of principles that describes a way of making software that, when followed, enables companies to create code that can be released reliably, scaled quickly, and maintained in a consistent and predictable manner.

 ## Why Do You Need The Twelve Factor App?
 In the modern era, software is commonly provided as a service: so-called *Web Applications* or *Software as a Service*.
 The Twelve Factor App is a methodology for creating software as a service applications that: